-During the two years I worked with Chinese phone manufacturer Huawei, one of the things that caught my attention was the inability of many of my Asian colleagues to solve problems creatively.
+During the two years I worked with the Chinese phone manufacturer Huawei, one of the things that caught my attention was the inability of many of my Asian colleagues to solve problems creatively.
 When they knew what they had to do, they were like an army moving towards a common goal.
 However, if any unforeseen event happened, I often saw how they were blocked, and chaos began to reign among the project teams.
-With the course of time I understood that, hard and simple as it may seem, Chinese education does not teach to think or design, it teaches to execute or copy.
+Within the course of time, I understood that hard and simple as it may seem, Chinese education does not teach how to think or design, it teaches how to execute or copy.

 This has two consequences.
-First, intellectual property, which is the most valuable asset within the technological process, is kept always China.
-The back cover of any IPhone reads, “Designed in California, assembled in China”.
+Firstly, intellectual property, which is the most valuable asset within the technological process, is always kept in China.
+The back cover of any iPhone says, “Designed in California, assembled in China”.
 This minimizes the market value of Chinese technology companies.
-For example, in the previous case, Apple’s revenues are only twice bigger than the company that assembles their phones (Foxconn), but the market value of the American company is almost ten times greater than the Chinese one.
+For example, in the previous case, Apple’s revenues are only twice as large as the company that assembles their phones (Foxconn), but the market value of the American company is almost ten times greater than the Chinese one.

-Second, the lack of capacity to generate intellectual property by Chinese engineers has historically led companies to take illegally over foreign patents and designs.
-This has led to a multitude of scandals about industrial espionage and violation of intellectual property rights.
+Secondly, the lack of capacity to generate intellectual property by Chinese engineers has historically led companies to illegally take over foreign patents and designs.
+This has led to a multitude of scandals about industrial espionage and the violation of intellectual property rights.
 In 2013, a devastating statistic showed that 70% of counterfeit products in the world came from China.

 The political challenge: demolish China’s “cyber-wall”

 The phrase “you do not realize what you have until you lose it” takes on great relevance the first time you land in China.
-Thousands of foreigners turn on their mobile phones after landing and search in Google Maps the address of their hotel to find out the best way to get there.
+Thousands of foreigners turn on their mobile phones after landing and search for the address of their hotel in Google Maps to find out the best way to get there.
 However, Google Maps does not show any results.
 Nervously they try to contact their country of origin through WhatsApp so that someone remotely looks at it, but the message delivered check never arrives.
-They try to use alternative channels like Facebook messenger to communicate, but they get the same frustrating result.
+They try to use alternative channels like the Facebook messenger to communicate, but they get the same frustrating result.
 It is then when they begin to tremble and realize that this feeling of forced disconnection from the world will accompany them during the rest of their stay.

-Unfortunately, the protection of digital sovereignty has been realized in many cases through the intervention of the Government in products developed by Chinese companies, forcing them to include backdoors to obtain and analyze information processed on them.
+Unfortunately, the protection of digital sovereignty has been carried out in many cases through the intervention of the Government on products developed by Chinese companies, forcing them to include backdoors to obtain and analyze information processed on them.
 In other words, espionage and full-fledged control.

-These “backdoors” remain when the products cross China’s borders, and have been the reason of multiple international scandals.
-For example, the Smartphone BLU R1 HD, which accessed information on calls, messages and applications accessed on the phone, and send it deliberately to China.
+These “backdoors” remain when the products cross China’s borders and have been the reason for multiple international scandals.
+For example, the Smartphone BLU R1 HD, which accessed information on calls, messages, and applications accessed on the phone, and send it deliberately to China.

-This is China, a country full of challenges and opportunities, capable of being hated and loved equally.
+This is China, a country full of challenges and opportunities, capable of being equally hated and loved.
 We do not know if China will become a world leader in 2050, but what we do know for sure is that it will continue to be present in almost every tech talk.